plenoptic-org/plenoptic/docs/models.md

 [`MADCompetition`](plenoptic.synthesize.mad_competition.MADCompetition) uses metrics, rather than models, which have the following requirements (use the [`validate_metric`](plenoptic.tools.validate.validate_metric) function to check whether your metric meets the following requirements and see [](plenoptic.metric) for some examples):

-- a metric must be callable, accept two 4d [](torch.Tensor) objects as inputs, and return a scalar as output.
+- a metric must be callable, accept two [](torch.Tensor) objects as inputs, and return a scalar as output.
 It can be a [](torch.nn.Module) object or other callable object, like models, as well as a function.
-- when called on two identical inputs, the metric must return a value of 0.
+- when called on two identical inputs, the metric must return a value less than `5e-7` (effectively, zero).
 - it must always return a non-negative number.

 Finally, [`MetamerCTF`](plenoptic.synthesize.metamer.MetamerCTF) implements